-Research shows that diversity and inclusion in the workplace causes more employee engagement, better performance, and higher profits.
+A diverse workplace lends itself to higher levels of employee engagement, better performance, and higher profits.
 Response to Deloitte’s Global Human Capital Trends report regarding the importance of diversity and inclusion has increased by 74% in the last three years.
 The idea of diversity and inclusion in the workplace is not a new one, but surprisingly it is an initiative that many companies struggle to implement.

 Recent research has found that diversity among employees often goes hand-in-hand with improved employee engagement.
 Today’s employee is concerned with more than just the monetary gains that having a career lend, they want to know that the work they are doing matters and that the company that they are a part of cares about creating a diverse and inclusive environment.
 Today’s employee is concerned with making a difference, and this ideal extends to how they would like their work environment to be.
 This includes being part of a diverse, and inclusive work environment.

-“Inclusion is the ability to engage diversity in your workforce, so that everyone has equal opportunities to contribute.”-Shirley Davis Sheppard, Ph.D., vice president of diversity and inclusion and workplace flexibility at the Society for Human Resource Management (SHRM).
+“Inclusion is the ability to engage diversity in your workforce so that everyone has equal opportunities to contribute.”-Shirley Davis Sheppard, Ph.D., vice president of diversity and inclusion and workplace flexibility at the Society for Human Resource Management (SHRM).

 However, even though there have been many great strides taken in making sure that many companies have diversity and inclusion initiatives, there is still much work to be done.

-To nurture diversity and inclusion, companies must first become great listeners, running meaningful, 'always-on' voice of employee programs.
+To nurture diversity and inclusion, companies must first become great listeners, running meaningful, 'always-on' voices of employee programs.
 Companies with more racial/ethnic or gender diversity are proven to have financial returns above their national industry medians.
 In addition:

 Research shows that companies with more diverse teams are more innovative, engaged, and creative in their work.